tzieba1/.NETProjects/README.md

 # .NETProjects
-Projects using .NET Framework and C#.
+Projects using .NET Framework and C# in Visual Studio 2017.